FrancescoLazzari/ADM-HW5/README.md

 ## Repository Contents

-- `main.ipy`: a Jupyter notebook file containing the codes and results of the homework;
+- `main.ipynb`: a Jupyter notebook file containing the codes and results of the homework;
 - `CommandLine.sh`: A Bash file containing the code for the command-line question;
 - `CLQ-Screenshot.png`: screenshot of the execution of the command-line question.